Bylaws of the Temple Amateur Radio Club,

 5.04 Upon nomination from the floor or upon presentation of the nomination by the Nominating Committee, all nominees for the offices of President and member of the Board of Directors, shall, during the Regular meeting at which nominations take place, publicly accept or decline the nomination, if present.
 Motions to close nominations shall not be accepted until all parties wishing to make nominations have been heard.

 5.05 Upon completion of the nominations by the Nominations Committee, ballots will be prepared, listing the nominees for each office and with a blank space for write-in candidates.
-The ballots will be mailed to all members eligible to vote as part of the October newsletter.
+This notice is to be e-mailed & posted in the TARC Club Monthly News Letter, it shall be deemed to have been delivered if sent to the member’s current e-mail address on record with the Club.

-5.06 A member eligible to cast a vote in the Election of Officers is one who has been a member of the club for at least 90-days prior to the election, and is in good standing with the club.
+5.06 A member eligible to cast a vote in the Election of Officers is one who has been a member of the club for at least 180 – days prior to the election, and is in good standing with the club by attending a minimum of 50% of the monthly meetings & 2 of the clubs Annual Club Functions.
+Annual Club Functions are Spring & Fall Ham Expo, ARRL Summer Field Day, Belton 4th of July Parade & Temple Christmas Parade.
 Each voting member may vote for a maximum of one individual for each office.

 5.09 The nominee receiving a majority of votes for each office shall be declared elected.
 A runoff vote will be taken if needed.
 Elected officials will be installed at the beginning of the regular January club meeting.